 - Listen to your body.
 Valuable health information is not always transmitted through words.

 - You can handle more than you think.
-I run barefoot on gravel and in temperatures just below freezing.
+I run barefoot on gravel, snow and in temperatures just below freezing.
 Overcome your fears through practice.
-You can achieve whatever you put your mind to.

 - Be mindful.
 Running barefoot requires your full attention most of the time.
 Be present.
 Act with intention.
 Be mindful of your form and your conduct.